 There are many ways to approach a survey of natural theology.
 Here we have chosen to focus largely on the classic historical discussions, and in particular on the debates in the Enlightenment (17th–18th century) period.
 We will consider versions of the two basic kinds of positive argument in favor of religious theses: a priori arguments and a posteriori arguments.
 There are species of each of these.

 A priori arguments are those that do not require an appeal to particular sense-perceptual experiences in order to justify their conclusions.
 Immanuel Kant gave the name “ontological” to a priori arguments that aim to prove the existence of an object from a concept or an idea of that object (see the entry on ontological arguments).
 But the argument over whether such a strategy can establish the existence of God began well before Kant’s time.

 An early and now-canonical formulation of the ontological argument is found in the second book of St. Anselm’s Proslogion (Anselm 1077–78).
 Anselm begins by characterizing God as the “being than which none greater can be thought” and then seeks to show that such a being does and indeed must exist.

-Anselm’s argument can be reconstructed in various ways (see entry on Saint Anselm), but here is one:
+Anselm’s argument can be reconstructed in various ways (see the entry on Saint Anselm), but here is one:

 - By “God” we understand something than which nothing greater can be thought. [premise]